mlibrary/sidekiq-supervisor/README.md

 ```

 ### The Sidekiq Server / Worker
-Your sidekiq workers (or server) needs to have the following middleware so they
+Each sidekiq worker (or server) needs to have the following middleware so they
-can check with the supervisor.
+can check in or out with the supervisor.

 ```ruby
 class CheckInCheckOut